Digital-Peak/DPDocker/tests/README.md

 # Tests task
-This task runs the system tests of an extension on joomla 3 and 4.
+This task runs the system tests of an extension on joomla 3 and 4 or a core joomla clone.
 System tests are browser tests performed by selenium and written in PHP with [codeception](https://codeception.com).

 Through a VNC viewer you can actually see what is executed inside a container in the browser.

-## Prerequisites
+## Prerequisites extension
 The extension needs a tests folder with an acceptance folder in it, this is the location for your tests.
 Additionally, you need a "_bootstrap.php" file in the tests folder and in the tests/acceptance folder.
 There you can do some setup stuff which will be executed before codeception is running the tests.
 Like including some base classes or defining some global variables like a timeout.

 If you  have some install tasks which should be executed before every test, then put them into the acceptance/install folder.

+## Prerequisites joomla
+If you want to test the core system tests, then you need to have a clone of the repo in the same folder where DPDocker is located so that they are on the same level.
+The JS and PHP dependencies must be installed and the assets must be built.

-## Execute
+## Execute extension tests
 To run the extension tests, execute the following command:

 `./run-system-tests.sh -e extension [-t test] [-j jooma-version] [-p php-version]`